Owen Lanyon: Acting-Administrator of the Transvaal Colony (1879–1881)

-He then took over administration of Transvaal from Sir Theophilus Shepstone on 4 March 1879, and assisted the Governor Henry Bartle Frere in dealing with the restive Boer population.
+He then took over administration of Transvaal from Sir Theophilus Shepstone on 4 March 1879, and assisted the Governor Sir Henry Bartle Frere in dealing with the restive Boer population.
 As in his previous position, Lanyon was immensely unpopular, with both the Boer and the Black African populations.
 Boer unrest steadily increased but Lanyon remained in his position until 8 August 1881, during which time the disastrous outbreak of the First Boer War took place.
-This saw the British defeated and evicted from the Transvaal, which returned to being an independent state.
+This saw the British defeated and evicted from the Transvaal, which returned to being an independent state under British suzerainty as the South African Republic.
 Some British historians have argued that the defeat marked the beginning of the decline of the British Empire.

 Lanyon then served in the 1882 Anglo-Egyptian War.

 Later life and death

 Lanyon became a Companion of the Order of the Bath in 1878 and a Knight Commander of the Order of St Michael and St George in 1880.
 He died of cancer in 1887 in New York.